Bemba (deity)

-Bemba, also known as Ngala or Pemba, is a creator god in Bamana or Bambara mythology, whose people now dwell in Mali.
+Bemba (also known as Ngala or Pemba) is the creator god in the traditional religion of the Bambara people of Mali.
 The name is used to refer to Bemba, who is portrayed as a god consisting of four distinct beings (Pemba, Nyale, Faro, and Ndomadyiri) and is sometimes used to refer to one of its members, Pemba.
 Although Bemba is often referred to as male, the union of these four beings as Bemba is hermaphroditic, with the male aspects represented by Pemba and Ndomadyiri, while the female aspects are represented by Nyale and Faro.

-Bemba plays a central role in Bambara mythology, although opinions are divided as to whether he is considered as a supreme high god, or whether recent interpretations of his position were due to Islamic influences.
-Mandé mythology also features Pemba and Faro in their mythological allegories, although their roles are dissimilar to their depictions in Bambara mythology.
+Bemba plays a central role in Bambara religion, although opinions are divided as to whether he is considered as a supreme high god, or whether recent interpretations of his position were due to Islamic influences.
+Mandé religion also features Pemba and Faro in their cosmology, although their roles are dissimilar to their depictions in Bambara religion.

 Representation

 As the representation of the four gods, Bemba is depicted as a deity who plays a large part in the creation of the universe and everything in it.
-Although Bemba's role is central in Bamana traditions, he is not worshipped directly, since it is said that after creating the universe, Bemba retreated to the heavens.
+Although Bemba's role is central in Bambara traditions, he is not worshipped directly, since it is said that after creating the universe, Bemba retreated to the heavens.
 Like many African creator gods, Bemba is omnipresent but does not exist in the physical world.
-Since there is no physical representation of Bemba, and thus Bamana worship practices focus on presenting offerings and prayers to minor gods or spiritual entities (e.g., Nya, Nyawrole, Nama, Komo).
+Since there is no physical representation of Bemba, and thus Bamara worship practices focus on presenting offerings and prayers to minor gods or spiritual entities (e.g., Nya, Nyawrole, Nama, Komo).
 Due to the importance of agriculture in Bambara traditions, Bemba is also often associated with grains.

 Since Bemba consists of four separate entities, each part plays a different role in the Bambara creation myth and presented different aspects of Bemba: